-- 30. Following the incident, WorkSafe commenced a comprehensive investigation which involved investigators conducting site visits, reviewing company documentation, taking statements, securing footage of the rescue operation and photographs of the rescue and recovery site, and obtaining relevant expert reports. - 31.
-After reviewing the evidence collected during the course of the investigation, WorkSafe issued charges against Pipecon for breaches of the OHS Act. - 32.
-The Coronial investigation was suspended while the criminal proceedings took place. - 33.
-On 19 October 2021, in the County Court of Victoria, Pipecon pleaded guilty to a single charge of failing to provide a safe workplace for employees, including Charlie and Jack.
-The plea hearing examined the workplace practices and the circumstances, leading to and including the trench collapse in detail. - 34.
-On 12 November 2021, Pipecon was convicted for a single breach of the OHS Act and fined3. - 35.
+- 29. Following the incident, WorkSafe commenced a comprehensive investigation which involved investigators conducting site visits, reviewing company documentation, taking statements, securing footage of the rescue operation and photographs of the rescue and recovery site, and obtaining relevant expert reports. - 30.
+After reviewing the evidence collected during the course of its investigation, WorkSafe issued charges against Pipecon for breaches of the OHS Act. - 31.
+The Coronial investigation was suspended while the criminal proceedings took place. - 32.
+On 19 October 2021, in the County Court of Victoria, Pipecon pleaded guilty to a single charge of failing to provide a safe workplace for employees, including Jack and Charlie.
+The plea hearing examined the circumstances of the trench collapse in detail. - On 12 November 2021, the company was convicted for a single breach of the OHS Act and fined3. - 34.
 I have reviewed the prosecution summary and the sentencing remarks in that case.
 I am satisfied that the conduct of Pipecon, and the circumstances leading to the trench collapse were comprehensively investigated and adequately addressed in the criminal proceedings.
 It was therefore unnecessary to duplicate those inquiries in the Coronial investigation.